DataDog/documentation/content/en/agent/guide/secrets-management.md

 Use the `ENC[]` notation to denote a secret as the value of any YAML field in your configuration.

-Secrets are supported in any configuration backend: file, etcd, consul, etc. Starting in Agent 6.10.0, secrets are supported in environment variables.
+Secrets are supported in any configuration backend (e.g. file, etcd, consul) and environment variables.

 Secrets are also supported in `datadog.yaml`.
 The agent first loads the main configuration and reloads it after decrypting the secrets.
-This means that secrest cannot be used in the `secret_*` settings.
+This means that secrets cannot be used in the `secret_*` settings.

-Secrets are always strings, i.e. you cannot use them to set an integer or Boolean value.
+Secrets are always strings, i.e. you cannot use them to set an integer or boolean value.

 Example: